• Skip to main content

 To Make the Stuffed Peppers:

-• Top with the rest of the marinara sauce.
-Sprinkle the mozzarella cheese evenly over the top.
+• Top with the rest of the marinara sauce spreading it out to evenly cover the peppers.

 • Cover with aluminum foil and bake for 30 minutes.
 Uncover and bake another 10 minutes.
 Broil for 2 minutes or until the cheese is browned and bubbly.
 Top with extra parsley.